Worried about the rising cost of living?

 Household Support Fund

-In the first phase of the Government funded Household Support Fund scheme earlier this year, the Council distributed almost £200,000 in grants via Citizens Advice Surrey Heath to support individuals and families on low incomes with essential household expenses such as food, energy and water.
+In the first two phases of the Government funded Household Support Fund scheme earlier this year, the Council distributed £338,654 in grants via Citizens Advice Surrey Heath, and direct support to local foodbanks, building upon the support provided to individuals and families on low incomes with essential household expenses such as food, energy and water.

 The latest phase of the Household Support Fund (HSF) is now open to applications in Surrey Heath, aimed at vulnerable households struggling with the rising cost of living.
 Grants of up to £100 are available, payable in supermarket vouchers.